 MOLE POBLANO PASTE

 - Clean, and remove the seeds and stems from the dried chiles.
 Using a comal or cast iron pan set to medium heat toast the chiles 30 seconds on each side.
 Be careful not to burn them or the sauce will be bitter.
-Once they are lightly toasted submerge them in a pot full of boiling water and let soak for 15 minutes.
+Once they are lightly toasted place them in a heat proof bowl and pour boiling water over them.
+Let them soak for 15 minutes.

 - While the chiles are soaking, bring a medium pot of water to a simmer and add the tomato, onion, and garlic.
-Simmer for about 6-7 minutes or until the tomates begin to lose their skins and the onion is tender.
+Simmer for about 6 to 7 minutes or until the tomates begin to lose their skins and the onion is tender.
 Drain and add to the blender.

 - Heat a large sauté pan to medium-high heat and add vegetable oil.
 Fry the bolillo, tortillas, plantian, almonds, peanuts, raisins, sesame seeds and spices one at a time until golden brown.
 Transfer to a large bowl.

 - Taste and adjust seasosing with salt and pepper if needed.
 Let cool in pot.
 Now it is ready to use or store.

 MOLE POBLANO ENMOLADAS